Get ready to go abroad with peace of mind thanks to our special offers!

 FAQs

-2. If I was a candidate for the 2024 season and I wasn’t drawn from the pools, will I automatically be registered in the 2025 pools?
+If I wasn't selected in the 2025 season, will I automatically be registered in the 2026 pools?

 No, you can register for IEC at any time throughout the season.
 It may increase your chances of being selected if you apply earlier in the season, but it is still a random lottery with no guarantee of selection.

-11. If I want to travel to Canada in 2026, should I apply now or wait until the next season?
+If I want to travel to Canada in 2026, when should I join the pool?

 The lottery system means you aren’t guaranteed to be selected straight away.
 You might not be drawn at all, even if you apply to the pools as soon as they open.
 It is a random system and not everyone gets a place.